Mads Borchers

-Mads Borchers (born 18 June 2002) is a Danish professional footballer who plays as a centre forward for German club FC Ingolstadt.
+Mads Borchers (born 18 June 2002) is a Danish professional footballer who plays as a centre forward for Finnish club HJK.

 Club career

 Born in Sønderborg, Borchers started playing football in a youth sector of a local club SUB Sønderborg, and joined Esbjerg fB in 2017.

 Borchers started his senior career with Esbjerg fB in second-tier Danish 1st Division in 2021.
 He was loaned out to 07 Vestur in Faroe Islands Premier League for the 2022 season.
 During the season, he made 25 league appearances and scored 12 goals for 07 Vestur.

 In 2023, he joined another Faroese club HB Tórshavn.
 During the first half of the season, Borchers made 21 appearances and scored seven goals for the club in all competitions combined.

 In July 2023, he moved to Swedish Allsvenskan side Varbergs BoIS.

 In March 2024, Borchers moved to Finland and signed with Veikkausliiga club Vaasan Palloseura (VPS) on 15 March.
 He scored ten goals in his 16 first league appearances, but missed the second half of the season due to injury.
 On 19 August, his contract was extended for the 2025 season.
 On 5 April 2025, Borchers scored a hat-trick in the season opening home match against AC Oulu, helping his side to win the game 4–3, after having trailed by two.

 On 11 July 2025, Borchers signed with FC Ingolstadt in Germany.
+On 9 February 2026, Borchers returned to Finland and joined HJK on loan with an option to buy.